Best Long-Term Stocks in India (2025)

 - Sectoral Slowdowns: A thriving industry today may lose relevance tomorrow due to technological disruption or changing consumer behaviour.

-- Liquidity Challenges: While large-cap stocks trade actively, certain mid and small caps may become difficult to exit in the long run.
+- Liquidity Challenges: While large-cap stocks trade actively, specific mid and small caps may become difficult to exit in the long run.

 - Behavioural Bias: Holding onto weak businesses in the hope of recovery may often lead to long-term underperformance.